oevkaya/Prompts-Publishing-Training/Exercises/Exercise2.md

 ```
 I want to develop this book concept further: [PASTE YOUR CHOSEN CONCEPT]
+You are an experienced content writer

 Please provide:

-1. An expanded 3-paragraph concept description
+1. An expanded 3-paragraph concept description, the tone should be warm and auidence friendly
 2. 5 key themes or topics the book should cover
 3. Potential author credentials or expertise needed
 4. 3 comparable titles (comp titles) and how this book differs
-5. Potential challenges or concerns with this concept
+5. Write a catchy tagline for 3 comparable titles you created

 Be specific and realistic about market viability.
+After providing above details, create a summary table for the suggestions in md format.
 ```

 ## Part 2: Creating a Book Proposal